Twelve words that control everything

 The responsibility didn't.

 Those 12 words are everything.
 Lose them and your funds are gone.
 Show them to the wrong person and your funds are gone.
 Type them into a phishing site and your funds are gone.
-There's no customer support to call.

-Chainalysis estimates 3.7 million BTC are lost forever—coins that haven't moved since the early years and are assumed inaccessible.
+Chainalysis estimates 3.7 million BTC are lost forever — coins that haven't moved since the early years and are assumed inaccessible.
 This represents approximately 17.5% of Bitcoin's 21 million maximum supply.
-The uncertainty range (3-4M) reflects different methodologies for determining when coins are "lost" versus simply held long-term. ↩
+The uncertainty range (3–4M) reflects different methodologies for determining when coins are "lost" versus simply held long-term. ↩

 Twelve words that control everything

 Twelve common English words.
-That's all that stands between you and your crypto—or anyone else and your crypto.
+That's all that stands between you and your crypto — or anyone else and your crypto.

 The same 12 words that make self-custody possible make it dangerous.